34 Great Jobs for People with Disabilities

 5. Nursing Assistant

 This occupation is another option that can allow you to take advantage of your empathetic nature.
 Plus, providing basic care to medical patients or residents of nursing facilities can be a great way to experience a sense of pride and meaning.
-And you don't have to learn much since the job typically involves relatively simple tasks like feeding, dressing, bathing, moving, and grooming patients.
+And the job typically involves relatively simple tasks like feeding, dressing, bathing, moving, and grooming patients.

 - Average yearly wages—$29,580